 One bitter cold day, a man gave his coat to an old beggar, who changed into a magnificent dragon.
 ‘I grant you,’ said the dragon, ‘three wishes.’
 Now the young man, who knew that some wishes bring only suffering on those to whom they are granted, thought for a very long time.
 At last he said, ‘For my first wish, I would like the foresight to always make the best choice.’
 ‘That,’ said the dragon, ‘is the cleverest wish I have ever been asked to grant.
 I grant it.’
 The man’s face lit up with an astonishment the dragon had never seen before, and has not seen since, though many ages have passed.
 Immediately, he said, ‘I have two more wishes and I would like you to grant them both in the same instant.
 For my second wish, I would like to reverse the first wish; for my third wish, I would like this whole encounter to be wiped from my memory until the end of time.’
 ‘Granted,’ said the dragon.
 ‘Thank you, sir,’ said the old beggar.
 ‘A man as wise as you will surely live a happy life.’
 And he shambled away, leaving the young man wondering.

-There are many, many others in his earlier writing.
-What’s thrilling about them though — and this is very important — is less the ideas, although there are certainly some very good ones, more the brightness, the playful delight, the irrepressible sense of free abandon, which generates or expresses itself in good ideas and vivid metaphors but which, ultimately, precedes them.
+There are many others in his earlier writing.
+What’s thrilling about them though — and this is very important — is less the ideas, although there are certainly some very good ones (along with a great many ridiculous ones), more the brightness, the playful delight, the irrepressible sense of free abandon, which generates or expresses itself in good ideas and vivid metaphors but which, ultimately, precedes them.
 This is what Ran Prieur has lost.

-Ran’s still a good man, and has been kind and generous in promoting my work on his blog, but about ten years ago or so, his firey sensitivity was almost completely extinguished, for pretty much the same reason it’s extinguished in everyone who once touched the big egg.
+Ran’s still a good man, and has been kind and generous in promoting my work on his blog, but about ten years ago or so, his fiery sensitivity was almost completely extinguished, for pretty much the same reason it’s extinguished in everyone who once touched the Big Rgg.
 Life became too materially easy.
 In Ran’s case he came into an inheritance, gave up the nightmarish life of temp-work he’d been forced into, bought some land and gave himself up to playing video games.

 That ease fed into an essentially middle-class upbringing and, remarkably rapidly in Ran’s case, canalised his thought processes down standard system-friendly paths.
 He’d never been one to write very much about the need for radical politics, or the majesty of great art, but now he began to write paeans to Hillary Clinton, Über and Netflix.
 His blog became a link aggregator and review service for mind-numbing box-sets and he began to praise, in the limpest prose, what he once brilliantly condemned.
 The unspeakable iniquity of the system which now provides Ran’s techno-based pleasures, indeed a large part of his personality, no longer appeared and anyone who drew attention to the absence in his work of responsibility and brilliance was dismissed with airy relativist claims that the existence of such things is just a matter for young fools.
 He regularly greets criticisms with comments along the lines of ‘I no longer rigidly define words in terms of good and bad’ and the classic postmodern defence against accusations of lack of quality, ‘it’s more complicated than that’.